browniebroke/django-tinymce4-widget/docs/index.rst

 **django-tinymce4-widget** is a reworked fork of `django-tinymce4-lite`_.
 It provides a `TinyMCE 4`_ editor widget that can be used in Django forms and models.

-This fork had 2 objectives as compared to `django-tinymce4-lite`_:

-- **Do not** include any static files, it's using the TinyMCE from the CDN by default.
+The main difference  with the original fork is that it **does not** include any static files, it's using the TinyMCE from the CDN by default.
-- Provide Django 1.7 support.

 **django-tinymce4-widget** can use `django-filebrowser`_ or `django-filebrowser-no-grappelli`_
 as a file manager for TinyMCE 4 to insert images and file links into edited text.